rschristopher/rschristopher.github.io/src/criticisms/cantillon.md

  leading to more purchasing power for savers.

-However, this assumes the market of circulating coins remains constant in every market, but in practice there
+However, this assumes the supply of circulating coins remains constant in every market, but in practice there